Bilall2003/Parallel-Computing/README.md

 It represents a workload — either CPU-bound or I/O-bound.

 Example implementation:

-# do_something.py
+do_something.py
 def do_something(size, out_list):
     for i in range(size):
         out_list.append(i ** 2)   # Simple CPU-bound operation

 You can replace it with your own function (e.g., file reading, API calls, matrix calculations, etc.) depending on what you want to test.

 2. The main script (multithreading_test.py)

-This script runs the same task twice:
+-This script runs the same task twice:

-Using multiprocessing (with 10 processes)
+-Using multiprocessing (with 10 processes)

-Using multithreading (with 10 threads)
+-Using multithreading (with 10 threads)

-It measures execution time for both and prints a comparison.
+-It measures execution time for both and prints a comparison.

 **Explanation of Key Parts**